 Shingle Fasteners – A large percentage of the roofs that we replace are due to poor installation practices.
-How a roof is fastened is critical to the longevity.
+How a roof is fastened is critical to longevity.
 Whether due to wind or just simple gravity an improperly nailed roof is doomed to fail.
-After Hurricane Ike, almost every roof that we replaced due to blowing off was originally installed by companies who utilized roofing nail guns.
-Nail guns are unable to maintain a consistent level of pressure therefore many of the nails are set to shallow or too deep which forces the nail head through the fiberglass mat of the Shingle Fasteners rendering the fastener completely ineffective as well as creating a potential leak issue.
+After Hurricane Ike, almost every roof that we replaced due to blowing off was originally installed by companies that utilized roofing nail guns.
+Nail guns are unable to maintain a consistent level of pressure therefore many of the nails are set to shallow or too deep which forces the nail head through the fibreglass mat of the Shingle Fasteners rendering the fastener completely ineffective as well as creating a potential leak issue.
 Due to the problems that can result from nail gun installations Discount Roofing has always been a proponent of hand nailing shingles.

 Aside from nail guns, proper placement of the nail is essential during installation.
 Even without hurricane-force winds if your Shingle Fasteners is not nailed where specified by the manufacturer eventually slippage can and likely will occur.
 Dimensional shingles which are often simply referred to as 30 years, 40 years or lifetime Shingle Fasteners consist of a two-piece lamination that gives an aggressive shadowed finish look to your roof.
 The installation of these laminated products calls for nailing along a designated line which drives the fastener through both sections of the shingle to prevent separation due to age, wind, heat, and gravity.

 Unfortunately, most homeowners are unaware that their roof has been nailed improperly until the blow-off or slippage begins.
 Keep in mind that if the company who installed your roof cared about quality over profit they would have taken the time to hand nail.
-When it’s time to replace due to hail, hurricane or just Shingle Fasteners age know your contractor’s knowledge, qualifications and his installation practices.
+When it’s time to replace due to hail, hurricane or just Shingle Fasteners age know your contractor’s knowledge, qualifications and installation practices.